-Read pages 64 & 65.
+Read pages 66 and 67 in the Career Compass.
 Answer the following questions:

 1. What does it mean to test the waters and what are the benefits of testing the waters?

 2. List three people who are already part of your network.